SAP/ui5-webcomponents/docs/dev/Developing Web Components.md

 export default Demo;
 ```

-Please note that here we override the `define` method of `UI5Element` in order to ensure that i18n resources have been fetched
+Please note that here we use the `beforeDefine` method of `UI5Element` in order to ensure that i18n resources have been fetched
 before the web component has been defined.
 The used namespace for resource registration (in this example `my-ui5-web-components`)
 is the `name` property of your `package.json` file.